 A surgeon will always try to remove as much abnormal tissue as is safe to do.
 Only a small fraction of the removed diseased tissue is needed to make a pathology diagnosis.
 Well-characterised human tissue specimens are a pillar of human disease research, not just in cancer and dementia research, but in many other areas such as renal disease.
-Recent technological advances have made it much easier to extract and sequence DNA and RNA from formalin fixed paraffin embedded tissues.
+Recent technological advances have made it much easier to extract and sequence DNA and RNA from tissues that have been prepared for clinical review by a pathologist.
+Surplus tissues have enormous research value, especially for clinical and translational research, since they can be linked to information on diagnosis, treatment response, and disease outcome contained within pathology and hospital databases.
 Never have pathology researchers had access to such incredibly powerful investigative tools, which combined with information on a cancer’s behaviour including response to treatments and survival can yield vital information as to why some patients have done well, while other patients with a virtually identical cancer have not fared so well.
 Pathology departments will always ensure that adequate diagnostic material remains in the tissue block for future testing and for independent consultation, or when required for medico-legal issues.

 The creation of the BTIS requires that genomic data (generated by sequencing the brain tumour sample) be combined with de-identified information from the patient’s medical notes, such as gender, age and information relating to the brain tumour (location, size, behaviour etc).
 Health information will be stripped of any personally identifying data points (name, date of birth, address, contact number etc), therefore it will never be possible for Genuity Science (formerly Genomics Medicine Ireland (GMI) or any future researchers to link back any findings to individual patients.